-If you are planning to come and work at the UvA after 31 December 2020, you will be treated as a third-country national.
-The same conditions will apply as those for people from other non-member states (such as American citizens who wish to stay and work at a university in the Netherlands).
-The UvA would need a permit to employ you.
+From 2021, if you want to come and work at the UvA you will be treated as a third-country national.
+The same conditions apply as those for persons from other non-member states (such as American citizens who wish to stay and work at the UvA).
+The UvA needs a permit (werkvergunning) to employ you.

 At the moment, we expect that new UK students will be subject to the regulations for non-EU/EEA countries, which would mean the following:

 If you were registered in the BRP before 1 January 2021, you pay the statutory tuition fee (if you have never previously obtained a similar degree from a Dutch institute of higher education).

 If you were NOT registered in the BRP before 1 January 2021, you play the institutional tuition fee.